Lothar Matthäus: Partizan

-Four months after leaving Belgrade, in mid-April 2004, the row over the terms of Matthäus' contract with Partizan was opened with both parties publicly going back and forth at each other.
-It began with Matthäus, by now Hungarian national team head coach, giving a detailed interview to Serbian press and accusing Partizan club leadership of breaching the additional terms of his contract.
-It became known on that occasion that his initial contract with Partizan that had been finalized on 1 January 2003 included a base guaranteed part as well additional premium clauses giving him between 5–10% from players' transfers and shirt sponsorships as well as Champions League bonus incentives.
-Matthäus claimed that after none of that was honoured he gave up on asking for his percentages of the Danko Lazović and Zvonimir Vukić transfers as well as Superfund shirt sponsorship deal due to "not wanting to upset the team atmosphere during Champions League qualifying", but instead pushed for the additional terms to be renegotiated.
-After successful Champions League qualification, the additional terms were in fact renegotiated with Partizan's general secretary Žarko Zečević so that both parties agreed to put the previous additional terms out of effect and instead now give Matthäus 15% of Igor Duljaj's (the club's best young asset at the time) future transfer abroad as well as to allow Matthäus to leave the club any time he wanted without penalties.
-Duljaj was sold to Shakhtar Donetsk in January 2004 for US$4 million, and Matthäus claimed Partizan failed to pay him the agreed percentage ($600,000 or €469,500).
-The club responded two days later in a lengthy press release saying that they don't owe him any money.
-One day after that, Matthäus decided to sue Partizan for the amount of US$600,000 before Sports Arbitration Court in Lausanne, Switzerland.
+Four months after leaving Belgrade, in mid-April 2004, Matthäus, by now Hungarian national team head coach, gave a detailed interview to Serbian press, accusing Partizan club leadership of breaching the additional terms of his contract.
+Matthäus revealed on the occasion that his initial contract with Partizan, finalized on 1 January 2003, had included a base guaranteed part in addition to premium clauses entitling him to between 5–10% of newly-agreed shirt sponsorship deals and of transfer fee amounts received by the club from selected players' sales, as well as Champions League bonus incentives.
+Matthäus further claimed that after none of the additional terms had been honoured, he had given up on asking for his percentages of the Danko Lazović and Zvonimir Vukić summer 2003 transfers out of the club (to Feyenoord and Shakhtar Donetsk, respectively) as well as from Superfund shirt sponsorship deal due to "not wanting to upset the team atmosphere during Champions League qualifying", but instead had pushed for the additional terms to be renegotiated.
+After successful Champions League qualification in August 2003, the additional terms had in fact been renegotiated with Partizan's general secretary Žarko Zečević so that both parties had thus agreed to put the previous additional terms out of effect and instead now entitle Matthäus to 15% of Igor Duljaj's (club's best young asset at the time) future transfer abroad as well as to allow Matthäus the option of leaving his contract at any point without penalties.
+Duljaj was sold to Shakhtar Donetsk in January 2004 for US$4 million, and Matthäus claimed Partizan had failed to pay him the agreed percentage of US$600,000 (or €469,500).
+The club responded two days later in a lengthy press release claiming not to owe him any money.
+One day after that, Matthäus sued FK Partizan for the amount of US$600,000 before the Sports Arbitration Court in Lausanne, Switzerland.